Kate McElderry

 What advice would you give to young women entering your industry?

 Think about your career (and life) as a unique and highly personal journey, rather than a linear path.
-Strive to find your voice, your lens, your strengths, and as you proceed in career and life, don't necessarily think up, but instead out.
+Strive to find your voice, your lens, and your strengths.
+As you proceed in career and life, don't necessarily think it is about going up, but instead out.
 Expand yourself and keep growing.
 As you follow your own path, remember to take time for pause.
-Pause honors process.
+Pausing honors process.
 It allows time to digest, reflect, rest, recharge, and create.
 Pause to take time for yourself, your friends and loved ones.
 Not only is career success (often) nonlinear, but it is also not a race.
-It's a journey and one to be enjoyed.
+It's a journey to enjoy.

 What are the biggest challenges or opportunities in your field right now?